 Private transfers — the easy option

 A pre-booked private transfer has a driver waiting at arrivals with your name, tracks your flight, and takes you straight to your hotel for a fixed, all-in price — no haggling, no luggage or night surcharges.
-It is the most stress-free choice after a long flight, for families, late arrivals, or Shabbat, when trains and buses stop.
+It is the most stress-free choice after a long flight, for families, late arrivals, or Shabbat.
 Book it before you fly using the options above.

 Airport taxis are metered (the rank is app-based via Gett).
-Sheruts are shared minibuses that run around the clock, including Shabbat.
 The 485 bus serves Jerusalem 24h except Shabbat.
 All are covered in our full transportation guide.

 How do I get from Ben Gurion Airport to Tel Aviv?